fastfetch-cli/fastfetch-wiki/Support-Status.md

 61) TerminalSize  : Print the current terminal size
 62) TerminalTheme : Print the current terminal theme (foreground and background colors)
 63) Title         : Print the title, including your username and hostname
+64) Top           : Print processes with the highest CPU, memory or disk I/O usage
-64) Theme         : Print the current desktop environment theme
+65) Theme         : Print the current desktop environment theme
-65) TPM           : Print information about the Trusted Platform Module (TPM) security device
+66) TPM           : Print information about the Trusted Platform Module (TPM) security device
-66) Uptime        : Print how long the system has been running
+67) Uptime        : Print how long the system has been running
-67) Users         : Print users who are currently logged in
+68) Users         : Print users who are currently logged in
-68) Version       : Print the Fastfetch version and build information
+69) Version       : Print the Fastfetch version and build information
-69) Vulkan        : Print the highest Vulkan version supported by the GPU
+70) Vulkan        : Print the highest Vulkan version supported by the GPU
-70) Wallpaper     : Print the file path of the current wallpaper
+71) Wallpaper     : Print the file path of the current wallpaper
-71) Weather       : Print weather information
+72) Weather       : Print weather information
-72) WM            : Print the window manager name and version
+73) WM            : Print the window manager name and version
-73) Wifi          : Print connected Wi-Fi info (SSID, connection and security protocol)
+74) Wifi          : Print connected Wi-Fi info (SSID, connection and security protocol)
-74) WMTheme       : Print the current window manager theme
+75) WMTheme       : Print the current window manager theme
-75) Zpool         : Print ZFS storage pools
+76) Zpool         : Print ZFS storage pools
 ```

 Worth noting that not all modules are supported on all platforms.